Updated September 24, 2020

 A Customer has the ability to customize an account it has with the 4me Services.
 This may result in the customer, or any of its third-party providers, setting and using cookies.
 This is not under the control of 4me, and 4me is not responsible for the contents or functionality of any such cookies.

-All cookies set by 4me have cookie names that are prefixed with the string “_4me_” and all are essential cookies.
+All cookies set by 4me have cookie names that are prefixed with the string “_4me_” and all are essential cookies (or ‘Strictly Necessary’ in the terminology of the GDPR).
 Customers are not allowed to use this prefix for naming their cookies.

 What are your choices regarding cookies?

 You may wish to disable or remove cookies.
 To do this you can use the information provided via the links below.
 Please note that this may affect the way you use and interact with the 4me Websites and 4me Services.
 Also note that if you disable cookies altogether then you will not be able to log into the 4me Services.